hmc-cs111-spring2023/BBecker8-Artifact/README.md

 1. Begin by following the instuctions above to open the app interface.
 2. Once open type the DSL language into the text box and hit enter.
 3. Go to ([here](https://app.spreadsheet.com/workbooks/7lWIK16tQ2W-ZplUvGrymAdkUM7qnIR9SCWrelxIDGlg?mode=sharing)) and check out the live stats that you just entered.
+4. Use the 'Start New Game: Title' command to build another spreadsheet.
+5. Use the 'Edit Past Game: spreadheet#' to edit an existing spreadsheet.

 Its That easy!

 ### Here are some tips for proper usage of the the interface with the DSL:
+Use the 'Start New Game: Title' command to build another spreadsheet.
+Title should be replaced with the title of your spreadsheet.
+Use the 'Edit Past Game: spreadheet#' to edit an existing spreadsheet. spreadheet# should be replaced with a number representing the nth spreadsheet in the workspace.
+For instance say I have 3 sheets the left most would be spreadheet# 1 and the right most would be spreadheet# 3.

 Input Format must be in the following form:
 (PlayType) (player#1) (numberYards) (player#2) (Outcome)